sadegh15khedry/Lunar-Lander-Using-PPO/README.md

-# Lunar Lander using Proximal Policy Optimization (PPO)
+# Lunar Lander Using Proximal Policy Optimization (PPO)

 This repository contains code for training and evaluating a Lunar Lander agent using the Proximal Policy Optimization (PPO) algorithm.